canalplus/rx-player/doc/architecture/stream/buffer_handler.md

 --------------------------------------------------------------------------------

-Once P1, goes full again, we still have the segment pushed to P2 available:
+Once P1, goes full again, we re-create P2:

 ```
    P1     P2
 |======|==    |
    ^
 ```

+_Note that we still have the segment pushed to P2 available_

 When the current position go ahead of a _PeriodBuffer_ (here ahead of P1):